Teesside International Airport: Tees-Side Airport

 The former RAF Station was then developed into a civil airport.
 The first civilian flight from the newly named Tees-Side Airport took place on 18 April 1964 with a Mercury Airlines service to Manchester.
 On 1 November 1966, the international passenger terminal was opened by Princess Margaretha of Sweden.

-The IATA code for the new airport was determined as MME; however, the meaning of this is disputed.
-Long term employees and tenants claim Middleton St George AerodroME, but because of the lack of certainty, the current ownership have unofficially adopted Middleton Military Establishment as a nod to the military origins.
-Middlesbrough Municipal AerodromE is also often quoted.

 In the early days, the airport developed a network of mainly scheduled routes, with limited inclusive tour charter flights.
 The destinations were consistent but the airlines were not, with British Midland, BKS Air Transport, Dan-Air, Autair and Channel Airways all coming and going before the turn of the decade.
 In November 1969 British Midland returned when they were awarded the licence to fly the London Heathrow route, which they continued operating until 28 March 2009.

 The 1970s saw a decline in regional services but a growth in holiday flights, courtesy of Northeast Airlines (a rebranded BKS Air Transport) and Britannia Airways, as well as overseas operators such as Aviaco, Spantax and Aviogenex amongst others.

 On 19 October 1971, the Teesside Airport railway station opened, with a shuttle bus running between the station and the terminal.

 During 1974, the CAA declared Tees-Side should be the primary airport for the North East of England, this never materialized however.

 The 1980s saw scheduled routes resurge thanks to home-grown airline Casair Aviation Services, who had started out as an air taxi operator in 1972.
 In October 1982, Casair merged their scheduled services (but kept their air taxi operation) with Genair of Liverpool and Eastern Airways of Humberside (predecessor to the airline of the same name operating today) under the Genair name, and one month later the first UK regional feeder franchise network was launched via a partnership with British Caledonian, trading under the British Caledonian Commuter Services banner.
 However, the new venture only lasted until July 1984 when Genair collapsed, causing the loss of 11 out of 18 routes for Tees-Side Airport.
 Casair stepped back in, taking over Genair services to Glasgow and Humberside, which they operated initially on behalf of Air Ecosse and then independently.

 On 11 December 1982, the airport chartered Concorde for the day, it would visit twice more before its retirement, on 23 August 1986 for the air show and 30 April 1995.